-The purpose of this section is to provide, where applicable, information on the underlying securities and, where applicable, on the issuer of the underlying securities.
+The purpose is to provide, where applicable, information on the underlying securities and, where applicable, on the issuer of the underlying securities.

-IX.
-Information on consent (where applicable)
+IX.Information on consent (where applicable)

-The purpose of this section is to provide information on the consent where the issuer or the person responsible for drawing up a prospectus consents to its use in accordance with Article 5(1).
+The purpose is to provide information on the consent where the issuer or the person responsible for drawing up a prospectus consents to its use in accordance with Article 5(1).